Combination Resume Template for Skills and Work Experience

 What is a combination resume?
 Toggle answer

-It is a format that blends two priorities: a visible skills section near the top and a shorter, readable work history section underneath.
-It works best when both transferable strengths and chronology matter.
+A combination resume blends two priorities: a visible skills section near the top and a shorter, readable work history section below.
+It works best when both transferable skills and employment chronology are important.

 When should I use a combination resume instead of a chronological one?
 Toggle answer

-Usually when your strongest value is not obvious from job titles alone.
-It can work well for career change, mixed backgrounds, return-to-work situations, or profiles with useful transferable skills that deserve more space up front.
+Use this format when your strongest value is not clear from job titles alone.
+It can work well for career changes, mixed backgrounds, return-to-work situations, or profiles with transferable skills that should be highlighted up front.

 Is a combination resume better than a skills-based resume?
 Toggle answer

-Often yes, if you want more balance.
-A pure skills-based format can feel less trustworthy to some recruiters because it minimizes chronology too much.
-A combination resume usually feels more grounded while still giving extra visibility to strengths.
+Often, yes - if you want more balance.
+A pure skills-based format can seem less trustworthy to some recruiters because it minimizes chronology too much.
+A combination resume usually feels more grounded while still giving extra visibility to your strengths.

 Should I still include my full work history?
 Toggle answer

 Not necessarily in full detail.
-A concise and relevant work history is usually enough.
-The goal is to keep the chronology clear without letting it dominate the page.
+A concise and relevant work history is usually sufficient.
+The aim is to keep the timeline clear without letting it take over the page.

 Can this format work for ATS tools?
 Toggle answer

-Yes, as long as the structure stays simple, the section headings are standard, and the role-related language appears clearly in both the skills and work history sections.
+Yes, as long as the structure stays simple, section headings remain standard, and role-specific language appears clearly in both the skills and work history sections.

 Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
 Toggle answer